20200890-JoHoYeon/ToDoList_App/README.md

 -->
 ## Development Story :question:

-Cotlin Learning Toy Project ToDoList App, which was conducted by the company before the new training
+Kotlin Learning Toy Project ToDoList App, which was conducted by the company before the new training

 ## Footer :exclamation: